South Dakota State College Baseball at Maine (Awaiting score)

 Dexter girls hold on, upset No. 1 Stearns in ‘C’ semifinal

-Fort Fairfield boys use total team effort to beat Schenck in C semifinal
+GSA girls use strong inside game to beat Piscataquis in ‘C’ semifinal

 Maine’s maple sap season off to an early start